apache/cxf/distribution/src/main/release/samples/wsdl_first_https/README.txt

 environment by running the script.

-Building and running the demo using maven
+Building and running the demo using Maven
 -----------------------------------------

-From the base directory of this sample (i.e., where this README file is located), the maven pom.xml file can be used to build and run the demo.
+From the base directory of this sample (i.e., where this README file is located), the Maven pom.xml file can be used to build and run the demo.

   mvn install (builds the demo)